Mukesh2612/Group06_EduTracker/README.md

 ## Problem Statement
 In many educational institutions, student activity points such as participation in workshops, hackathons, seminars, technical events, and other extracurricular activities are recorded manually.
 This manual process is time-consuming, prone to errors, and lacks transparency.

+## Objective
-The Student Activity Points Tracker application provides a digital solution to manage, verify, and track student activities efficiently.
-Students can submit activity details and upload supporting documents, while Faculty Advisors review and approve them.
-The system ensures transparency, accuracy, and easy monitoring of student activity points across the institution.
+The objective of the Student Activity Points Tracker system is to develop a digital platform that allows students to submit activity details and proof documents, while enabling Faculty Advisors and administrators to verify and manage these submissions efficiently.
+The system aims to simplify activity tracking, reduce manual work, and maintain an accurate record of student activity points.

 ## Technology Stack